AlibekSuleimenov/toolkit/readme.md

 # Toolkit

-A simple example of how to create a reusable Go module with commonly used tools.
+A very simple example of how to create a reusable Go module with commonly used tools.

 The included tools are: